-In general, the Public River Corridor Views (PRCVs) do not prohibit development of building visible from theriver, as guided by the land use categories of the comprehensive plan and the MRCCA districts.
-Therefore, new development should improve views by providing a striking background to the river's shoreline; care should be taken that views of downtown from prime locations are not significantly obstructed by larger buildings.
+In general, the Public River Corridor Views (PRCVs) do not prohibit development of buildings or structures visible from the river, as guided by the land use categories of the comprehensive plan and the MRCCA districts.
+Therefore, new development should be designed to improve views by providing a striking background to the river's shoreline through building and site landscape design.
+Care should be taken that views of downtown from prime locations are not significantly obstructed by larger buildings.
+Where there are street or right-of-way corridors leading to the river, development should not encroach into these areas and block views from the adjacent neighborhoods to the river.
 Tiering and tapering of buildings with landscaping and buffering, as described in Chapter 2, are important strategies for implementing development.